srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 | Resource Group | AZ-220-RG |
 | IoT Hub | AZ-220-HUB-_{YOUR-ID}_ |

 If these resources are not available, please execute the **lab-setup.azcli** script before starting the lab.
+The script

 > **Note**:  The **lab-setup.azcli** script is written to run in a **bash** shell environment - the easiest way to execute this is in the Azure Cloud Shell.